transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 {:codeblock}
 Replace `<PROJECT_NAME>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment project.

-Then, use the following command to get the logs from one of the four containers listed above:
+Then, use the following command to get the logs from one of the four containers:
 ```
 kubectl logs -f <pod_name> <container_name> -n <PROJECT_NAME>
 ```